rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Plantomancer.md

 | 20th  |     12     |
 }}

-**Semente Mágica (Magic Seed).** You grow and maintain a small garden of magical plants.
-That garden provides you at the start of the day with a number of seeds filled with magical potential (they rot away if not used by the end of the day).
-Your garden produces 2 per day at level 1, and its production increases by 1 at every even level.

-**Criar Muda.** As a movement or main action on your turn, you may spend 1PM and a Magic Seed to summon a sappling to an unnocupied space withing short distance (6sqr) of you.
-You can cast spells through the sappling, and percieve its surroundings as if you were standing there.
-(This counts as a Herbomancy power)

-### Plantomancer Feats

-Begining at level 2, every time you gain a level in Plantomancer you gain a Plantomancer Feat.
-You may instead of a Plantomancer feat take a Caster or General Feat of your choice.

 - **Planta Resistente**.
 Aumente o HP inicial das suas plantas em 2\* seu nível de Plantomancer, e a defesa delas em 4.